 At the very beginning of the working crisis, any failure may seem inadequate for a worker.
-And they will suppress their interests to keep working.
-To avoid this, influence your staff’s assurance by demonstrating them that any mistake is a step forward and it can be easily turned into a huge award.
+And they will suppress their interest to keep working.
+To avoid this, influence your staff’s assurance by demonstrating to them that any mistake is a step forward and it can be easily turned into a huge award.

 2. Celebrate Small Improvements

-Think about how delighted you are when somebody compliments you about certain achievements and now try to put yourself into your employees’ place.
+Think about how delighted you are when somebody compliments you about certain achievements, and now try to put yourself into your employees’ place.

 It knocks a wall of the working staff’s insecurity down, motivating them to go the extra mile for mutual success.

 According to one of my friends, receiving additional cash or having an extra holiday is the best bonus.
 It motivates you to work harder and involves you in the working atmosphere with a much stronger commitment.